onqtam/headjack/src/possibilities.md

 The biggest hurdle for its adoption has been the [host-centric](host_centric.md) paradigm and the hoarding of data in silos with no incentive for exporting & interoperability - Headjack changes that through [data-centric addressing](data_centric.md) & broadcasting by default.
 While there will always be companies that enrich & tag data privately with their own ontologies and vocabularies to construct knowledge graphs for themselves, with open data by default and persistent URIs that always point to the same documents anyone will be able to broadcast similarly annotated versions of content with new URIs and relate them to the originals in a stable way for reuse by others.
 We can give birth to the public [Giant Global Graph](https://en.wikipedia.org/wiki/Giant_Global_Graph) outside of large centralized systems such as Google and Facebook.
 Machine learning for processing unstructured data has its place but it can only go so far - structuring through the use of different [message types](messages.md) and further annotations will make everything a lot more machine-readable.

+# Better and more competitive [search engines](https://scribe.rip/p/what-every-software-engineer-should-know-about-search-27d1df99f80d)

+- Building indexes would be greatly simplified as they will be plugged to the global message bus and update only on events (push) - instead of periodic batch crawling of the public web (pull). <!-- The history of changes will be granular, precise, complete, structured & authenticated. -->
+- Message schemas will improve the indexing & information extraction from dynamic websites.
+The [semantic web](possibilities.md#the-semantic-web-aka-the-original-web3) will also greatly empower search engines & unlock [powerful queries](possibilities.md#query-anything).
+- The move to data-centric addressing and the desegregation of data will lead to a lot less duplicates and more rich & precise context around any event/message.
+- Currently ephemeral experiences (search suggestions) leave no trace and it's extremely hard to prove bias (aks [Dr. Robert Epstein](https://en.wikipedia.org/wiki/Robert_Epstein#Contributions_to_Internet_Studies)) - competition & a lower barrier to entry are direly needed.
+- Search engine sophistication would span the full spectrum - from data center scale to those that you can run locally at home, or the specialized - [The Future of Search Is Boutique](https://future.a16z.com/the-future-of-search-is-boutique).

 # Query anything

 There are no limits to the types of queries we should be able to make - some simple examples: